 Customers often want to try an illustration before they buy it.
-This is even more important if they are planning to buy a whole set or family.
-This is why we recommend offering one set for free in each illustration family.
+This is even more important if they are planning to buy a whole pack or family.
+This is why we recommend offering one pack for free in each illustration family.

 What are illustrations used for

 The most popular use cases for illustrations are placing on websites, adding to presentation slides, creating social media material, or adding to newsletters, followed by a tail of other uses too.

 Chart of most common illustration uses according to the customers we surveyed:

 Website uses include: landing pages, onboarding flows, login pages, error pages (specifically 404 pages), empty pages etc. Some customers need illustrations for client websites they are designing.